objectionary/eo-lsp-server/README.md

 ![GitHub](https://img.shields.io/github/license/objectionary/eo-lsp-server)

 This is the [LSP] server for [EO](https://github.com/objectionary/eo).
-It provides semantic highlighting, and parsing error checking for `.eo` files (written in [EOLANG]).
+It provides semantic highlighting and parsing error checking for `.eo` files (written in [EOLANG]).

 ## Using with Sublime Text